Kenkasri/BulleryLodingImg/README.md

-# BulleryLodingImg    A smooth loading animation where a blurred background image gradually becomes clear as a percentage counter fades out.
+# Blurry Image Loading Animation    A smooth loading animation where a blurred background image gradually becomes clear as a percentage counter fades out.
 Built with HTML, CSS, and JavaScript using filter and setInterval.